ShiSheng233/Hello-2022/test/Pt.2/README.md

 >
 > I'm glad to invite you to take part in [The Wordle Challenge](the_url_to_server).
 >
-> The challenge will start on [date_start] and end on [date_start]
+> The challenge will start on [date_start] and end on [date_end]
 >
-> Participants need to guess 300 correct words in a row.
+> Participants need to guess 300 words in a row.
 The first 100 participants who complete the challenge will receive 1 flag and 1 bitcoin as rewards
 >
-> Unlike the original Wordle game, this Wordle version will update words every hour for challenges
+> Unlike the original Wordle game, this Wordle version will update words every 10 minutes for challenges
 >
 > Can you complete this challenge? meow~